Jonathan India Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.9 K/9, the fifth-worst in the league.
+- The pitching staff for the Brewers has a collective eight K/9, which ranks 25th in the league.

-- The Brewers have a 4.12 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (75 total, 1.3 per game).
+- The Brewers rank 25th in baseball in home runs given up (76 total, 1.3 per game).

-- In his last outing on Saturday against the San Francisco Giants, the right-hander went seven innings, giving up one earned run while surrendering four hits.
+- In his most recent time out on Sunday against the San Francisco Giants, the right-hander tossed six innings, allowing four earned runs while surrendering five hits.

+- The 32-year-old has a 4.89 ERA and 7.4 strikeouts per nine innings in nine games this season, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.